QX-LA-THUSIGS/Data-Driven-and-Coarse-to-Fine-Baseline-Correction-for-Signals-of-Analytical-Instruments/README.md

 __The algorithm overcomes the mode-mixing problem of empirical mode decomposition algorithm by adaptively locating and removing high-amplitude spectral peaks.
 Through qualitative and quantitative analysis, compared with the traditional least squares fitting and sparse representation, the algorithm based on empirical mode decomposition (DD-CF) has better advantages in processing time and baseline fitting effect.
 At the same time, the biggest feature of this algorithm is that it can realize the data-driven baseline correction of mass spectrometer, chromatograph and ion mobility spectrum without user intervention.
 Compared with traditional algorithms, DD-CF algorithm has stronger adaptive ability.__

+## Attention

+__This algorithm uses MATLAB's built-in function EMD, which is only supported in version 2018a and later versions.
+Therefore, we recommend using a newer version of MATLAB.
+If you can only use MATLAB before 2018a, we recommend using the method mentioned in [this article](https://www.programmersought.com/article/94925533430/) to download and install the independent EMD toolkit.There are many similar EMD toolkit installation methods, you can also find and install it yourself.
+However, it should be noted that the calling method of the custom EMD function and the DD-CF algorithm mentioned in this article may be different.
+Please make corresponding improvements on the original algorithm according to the toolkit prompts.__

 __For details of the algorithm, please refer to the original reference of this algorithm.(DOI:10.1016/j.aca.2021.338386)__